saliWd/distance/ProjectNotes.md

    need the s112?
 Maybe nRF5SDK16\ble_app_beacon\pca10056e\s112\ses or nRF5SDK**15**\nrf52-ble-tutorial-advertising\pca10040e\s112\ses

 # Done
+1. reliable logging setup: beacon scanner is working with non-modified beacon as well (just the programmed URL slot).
+Distance and RSSI are closely related but not exactly the same
+1. beacon display on PC: [beacon interactor: works, displays stuff](https://www.andreasjakl.com/bluetooth-beacon-interactor-2-for-windows-10/)
+1. eddystone logging app.
+With logging to file: beacon scanner
 1. widmedia.ch/swim page.
 (SwimMeter, swimmeter, swim-meter etc)... must not be more than 17chars: . /swim is the main page, others just forwardings.
 SwimMeter however shall be the main name
 1. Mobile (Galaxy S6) apparently only has bluetooth 4.1. should be enough though to receive any beacon variety
 1. laptop: segger license (hooked to bluetooth connection, not ideal)